terranea/AQQA/README.md

 # Air Quality Knowledge Graph with CAMS Data

-This project aims to create an Air Quality Knowledge Graph using data from the Copernicus Atmosphere Monitoring Service (CAMS) and provide accessibility through natural language queries.
+This project aims to create an Air Quality Knowledge Graph using data from the Copernicus Atmosphere Monitoring Service (CAMS) and to provide accessibility through natural language queries.
 At a high level, the project consists of three components working together to achieve this goal.

 ## Components Overview